Marriage in Korea

 Marriage in Korea mirrors many of the practices and expectations of marriages in other societies.
 Modern practices are a combination of millennia-old traditions and global influences.

-Marriage in Pre-Modern Korea
+Marriage in pre-modern Korea

+The practice of matrilocality in Korea started in the Goguryeo period, continued through the Goryeo period and ended in the early Joseon period.
+The Korean saying that when a man gets married, he is "entering jangga" (the house of his father-in-law), stems from the Goguryeo period.